rajeshpillai/deno-inmemory-rest-api/readme.md

 # Run the app as

-eno run --allow-env --allow-net  app.ts
+deno run --allow-env --allow-net  app.ts